Is Barack Obama Impairing Donald Trump’s Presidency?

 — Donald J. Trump (@realDonaldTrump) March 4, 2017

-At this moment, there is no additional information that substantiates information about the president’s claims that former President Barack Obama had “wiretapped” Trump Tower, and it is still not clear on what information Donald Trump was basing the said allegations.
+At this moment, there is no additional information that provides substantiate information about the president’s claims that former President Barack Obama had “wiretapped” Trump Tower, and it is still not clear on what information Donald Trump was basing the said allegations.

-That being said, Daily Mail reported that according to a close family friend of Barack Obama, the former president’s goal is to “oust Trump from the presidency either by forcing his resignation or through his impeachment.”
+That being said, Daily Mail reported that according to a close family friend of Barack Obama, former’s president’s goal is to “oust Trump from the presidency either by forcing his resignation or through his impeachment.”

 It is also reported that Obama has come out in support of the protest opposing President Donald Trump’s executive order to restrict immigration from Muslim-majority countries.
 A spokesman said Obama thinks they’re “citizens exercising their Constitutional right to assemble, organize and have their voices heard by their elected officials is exactly what we expect to see when American values are at stake.”

-Given the light of current incidents, here are a few major actions by Barack Obama and his close associates that may have creating problems for Donald Trump to run a smooth government.
+Given the light of current incidents, here are few major actions by Barack Obama and his close associates that may have creating problems for Donald Trump to run a smooth government.

 Barack Obama is currently living in his new mansion, which is just two miles away from the White House and is using that mansion as his headquarters.
 A source even revealed that Obama is working from behind the scenes to set up a shadow government that will help in protecting the legacy he created while serving as the president for eight long years.